 By taking that step into the world of online learning and creating your own course, you do so with full knowledge that there’s a lot of competition out there.

 And the only way you can come out ahead is if you are truly, wholeheartedly providing the very best content for your students.

-You see, the majority of earth's population doesn't want another shiny, pretty object to spend money on…at least, not when we're talking about online education!
+You see, the majority of the earth’s population doesn’t want another shiny, pretty object to spend money on.
+At least, not when we’re talking about online education!

 Fundamentally, it doesn’t matter if your online course is bespeckled with quizzes and high-tech LMS features.
 What matters is that you’re able to provide a powerful solution to transform the lives of your students.